 All of it…amazing!

-Pre COVID-19, you could almost literally waltz into the airport, hop on a jet plane and then be whisked to your liveaboard.
+Pre COVID-19, you could almost literally waltz into the airport, hop on a jet plane and then BOOM you would be on your liveaboard.

 While we have often complained about that journey (security anyone?
 Only one drink during the flight!?), are we not now longing for those days again?